drawwithcode/2022-group-project-group02/README.md

 Although the content was inspired by reCAPTCHAs the project needed to have a clear-cut and unique personality which had to be developed in accordance with a clean high-tech look to remain coherent with the AI persona.
 It was crucial to find a balance between the feelings that had to be evoked through the sophisticated look and the simplistic, bland and often un-aesthetic nature of reCAPTCHAs.
 The general visual identity of the project therefore was created to play between the two face of technology with a near-perfect environment that is being inhabited by what look like random stock images, pixelated cursors and one single human hand to represent the cursor of the current user.
 This mix and match of elements is able to underline all that is beautiful and perfect but also messy questionable about the way AI can work.

 #### Content
 The content constituted another design challenge as it was supposed to present users with questions that would be out of the box and that could both be fun and thought-provoking.
-It was important that the content would render the fact of seeing other users’ interactions even more significant, as with questions where the answer is an opinion or a subjective feeling.
+It was important that the content would render the fact of seeing other users’ interactions even more significant, for example with questions where the answer is an opinion or a subjective feeling.
+The questions are all related to the topic of technology ranging from general to personal ones to encourage a reflection on the relationship that people have with technology.
+These question therefore are only possible to answer if the user is indeed human.
 Furthermore, in order to encourage users to move their mouse enough during the experience, instead of clicking on images, users have to place their mouse over the image that represents their answer and instead of choosing many different answers they would only have to choose one.
 These tweaks helped make the content more interesting while encouraging more significant movements while leaving more space for potential social influence between users when answering questions.

 # Coding challenges
 #### Functionality